pfrest/pfSense-pkg-saml2-auth/docs/CONFIGURATION.md

 - [Identity Provider x509 Certificate](#identity-provider-x509-certificate)

 !!!
 Important
-    pfSense **must** has access to your IdP's metadata URL.
+    pfSense **must** have access to your IdP's metadata URL.
 If pfSense does not allow outbound connections to your IdP metadata URL, the package will not be able to fetch the metadata and SSO will fail.

 ## Identity Provider Entity ID